-The Port’s five-year capital improvement program was paused in FY 2020 and FY 2021, but is back on track for FY 2022 encompassing harbor and landside infrastructure improvements, such as renovating cruise and cargo terminal facilities, as well as building and refurbishing multi- purpose deep-water berths to keep pace with demands and promote economic prosperity for the region.
+Port Canaveral continues to invest in its infrastructure to expand its operational capabilities and increase capacity to add value to the Port’s business portfolio and maintain its competitive position for handling current and future business demands in an increasingly complex global economy.
+The Port’s five-year $560 million capital improvement plan is focused on harbor and landside infrastructure improvements, such as renovating cruise and cargo terminal facilities, and building and refurbishing multi-purpose deep-water berths to keep pace with demands and promote economic prosperity for the region.

 Goals & Objectives

-• Diversify Port Canaveral’s business portfolio with cargo terminal expansion and uplands development projects to accommodate more bulk and breakbulk cargo, energy products storage and distribution (transportation fuels and LNG).
+• Diversify the business portfolio with cargo terminal expansion and uplands improvement projects to accommodate more bulk and breakbulk cargo, and energy products storage and distribution (transportation fuels).

-• Increase cargo handling capabilities and add capacity for more flexibility to accommodate diverse commodities and increased heavy lift and project cargo for expanding commercial space operations.
+• Increase cargo handling capabilities and add capacity to accommodate bulk and breakbulk commodities, and increase heavy lift and project cargo for expanding commercial space operations.

-• Improve berth capacities and capabilities to accommodate increasing vessel size and tonnage of cargo and cruise ships.
+• Improve berth capacities and capabilities to accommodate more frequent cargo and cruise vessel calls, larger ship sizes with higher passenger counts, and increased cargo volume/tonnage.

 Current or Planned Investments